MicrosoftDocs/cpp-docs/docs/atl/reference/service-map-macros.md

 ### Return Value

-The returned HRESULT value is one of the following:
+The returned HRESULT is one of the following values:

 |Return value|Meaning|
 |------------------|-------------|